 If you’d prefer to read our full update, you can find it here.

-Estimating moral weights using subjective well-being
+NEW POST Estimating moral weights using subjective well-being

 In order to compare the cost-effectiveness of interventions, it is necessary to assess the value of different outcomes such as averting deaths, increasing wealth, reducing depression, or improving education.